 This post covers the types of lawyers in court.

-Here you will learn about different types of lawyers in court based on the side they take, area of practice, and personal traits.
+Here you will learn about different types of lawyers in court based on the side they take, their area of practice, and their personal traits.

 let’s get started

 Jump to section

 Types of lawyers in court

 The following are the types of lawyers in court.

 Civil litigation lawyers